ekianjo/Courserian/README.md

 The folder by default where Coursera courses are downloaded is the one named COURSES in the working directory.
 You cannot change the path in the program at this stage but it's fairly easy to modify the sources to do so.

+## To Do

+A lot of upcoming features are to come, such as...

+*  Better defaults when playing videos.
+*  Video previews (hopefully, will see how that works) running in the corner of the screen
+*  Access to course information right from the application.
+*  Displaying Pictures for courses titles.
+*  Logging time studying...
+*  And more stuff!